hats-finance/hats-contracts/docs/roles.md

 - `withdrawSafetyPeriod` the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
 - `withdrawRequestParams` time limits for withdrawal requests
 - `maxBountyDelay` the timelock delay for setting the max bounty
-- `isVaultVisibile` is the vault's visibility in the UI
+- `isVaultVisible` is the vault's visible in the UI
 - `HATBountySplit` how the HAT bounty is split betwen security researcher and governance
 - `owner` - the ownership itself
 - `arbitrator` the arbitrator role